oci-landing-zones/terraform-oci-core-landingzone/templates/hub-spoke-with-drg-and-three-tier-vcns/README.md

-# CIS Landing Zone With Hub/Spoke DRG-Only Topology Template
+# Core Landing Zone With Hub/Spoke DRG-Only Topology Template

 This template shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configuration.